BT-DLR/PermasVmap/CONTRIBUTING.md

 - Increase efficiency assigning nodes to parts (current bottleneck, although already fairly optimized)
 - Fix conversion of cylindrical coordinate systems
 - Automatic global cartesian coordinate system, correctly referred to by ELEMENTS
+- Adaptive output data types (should not be 64-bit if inputs are 32-bit)

 # Getting started in Sypder 5 IDE
 0. If you don't have Spyder at hand, you may install it via [conda](https://anaconda.org/anaconda/spyder).